freshworks-developers/chennai-workshop/docs/app-dev-guide.md

 This app displays the name of the requester of a freshdesk ticket in the ticket_sidebar placeholder

 #### Files and Folders

-    .
+    ├── README.md               A file for your future self and developer friends to learn about app ├── app                     A folder to place all assets required for frontend components │   ├── index.html          A landing page for the user to use the app │   ├── scripts
-    ├── README.md                 A file for your future self and developer friends to learn about app ├── app                       A folder to place all assets required for frontend components │   ├── index.html            A landing page for the user to use the app │   ├── scripts               JavaScript to place files frontend components business logic │   │   └── app.js
+    │   │   └── app.js          JavaScript to place files frontend components business logic
     │   └── styles              A folder to place all the styles for app │       ├── images
     │       │   └── icon.svg
     │       └── style.css
     ├── config                  A folder to place all the configuration files │   └── iparams.json
-    └── manifest.json             A JSON file holding meta data for app to run on platform
+    ├── log                     A folder to place all the log files generated during development │   └── fdk.log

-Explore [more of app sample apps](https://community.developers.freshworks.com/t/freshworks-sample-apps/3604) on the Freshworks github respository.
+    └── manifest.json           A JSON file holding meta data for app to run on platform 6 directories, 8 files

 ## Expected outcome